lele-mathis/PortfolioWebsite/README.txt

+This portfolio website is no longer being updated - source code for my new portfolio website is at https://github.com/lele-mathis/portfolio-app

 Portfolio Website using the free template Phantom by HTML5 UP html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)